 - Best Ask size: The number of shares, lots or contracts that are available at the ask price.

-- Last Traded Price: The price at which the most recent trade was completed.
+- Last Traded Price: The price of the most recent trade.

-- Last Traded Quantity: The number of shares, lots or contracts that were traded in the most recent trade.
+- Traded Quantity: The number of shares, lots or contracts traded in the most recent trade.

 Level 1 Data is also sufficient for complex indicators, including Market Profile, Market Balance, Delta Divergence etc.

 If you are not doing Depth of Market Trading, Level 1 data is all you need.
 Scalpers who trade based on changes in how other traders are bidding and offering, will need Level 2 market data.

 Level 2 Real Time Data from NSE, BSE & MCX